PoisotLab/ms_straight_lines/manuscript.md

 relationship between $L$ and $S$.
 This makes prediction difficult, since models without this constraint can make unrealistic predictions of $L$.

+Generative models are flexible and powerful tools for understanding and predicting natural phenomena.
+These models aim to
-When making predictions is it often helpful to use generative models, which aim to create simulated data with the same properties as observations.
+create simulated data with the same properties as observations.
 Creating such a model involves two key components: a mathematical expression which represents the ecological process being studied, and a distribution which represents our observations of this process.
 Both of these components can capture our ecological understanding of a system, including any constraints on the quantities studied.
 Here we suggest a new perspective for a model of $L$ as a function of $S$.
-In our model described below, our distribution of observations is a binomial distribution, which models the number of realized links ("successes") out of the total number possible ("trials").
-This automatically includes the maximum constraint, since the number of species determines the number of trials.
+In our model described below, our distribution of observations is a shifted beta-binomial distribution, which models the number of links which actually exist out of the total number possible.
+This automatically
+includes the maximum constraint, since the number of species determines the number of possible links.
 We include the minimum constraint by modelling not the total number of links, but the number in excess of the minimum, which we term "flexible" links.
 Our process model is extremely simple: it is a single parameter, a constant which gives the proportion of these flexible links which